clarestudio/pic32icsp/README.md

 ## Bill of Materials

 * Atmel/Microchip ATtiny2313 microcontroller.
-I think you can use attiny2313a or attiny4313 instead of attiny2313.
+I think you can use attiny2313a or attiny4313 instead of legacy attiny2313.
 I used attiny2313 simply because it was in stock.
-* 9.216MHz quartz crystal timing device.
+* one 9.216MHz quartz crystal timing device.
 * two 22pF ceramic capacitors for quartz crystal.
 * some 0.1uF ceramic capacitors to bypassing of power rail.
-* 3.3V LDO voltage regulator device and reasonable bypass capacitors.
+* a 3.3V LDO voltage regulator device and reasonable bypass capacitors.
-* 3.3V I/O compatible USB-UART module.
+* a 3.3V I/O compatible USB-UART module.
 * your favorite connectors and wires.
 * your favorite universal board.
 * your favorite PIC32MX2xx device as a target.